Ben-Does-Arcade/Ben-Does-Arcade/README.md

 You'll find many of my personal projects hosted here.
 Feel free to check them out.
 I am fairly active on GitHub, so check back again soon for any future project updates.

+> [!IMPORTANT]
+> **_I am in the process of migrating older projects to GitHub_** so that all my work can be viewed on the same platform.
+> Many of my projects are private for the time being, while they are being finished.
+This includes **Maze Finger**.

 ## My Latest Project

 ### Video Ticket Redemption Arcade